 Typically, child support payments are from one parent to another to help financially support the child.
-In most cases, except under extreme circumstances, a child cannot be paid support directly as a minor.
+In most cases, except under extreme circumstances, child support cannot be paid directly to the child as a minor.

-Child support payments end when the child is 18 years of age or has graduated from high school, whichever occurs last.
+Child support payments end when the child is 18 years of age or has graduated from high school, whichever occurs last, with special needs exceptions.
 At that point, you no longer have a legal obligation to pay child support payments in Pennsylvania.